unitycontainer/documentation/tutorials/diagnostic.md

 # Diagnostic

 Creating and configuring Unity container is a complicated process.
-A lot of things could go wrong and finding where it was misconfigured might be rather involved.
+A lot of things could go wrong and finding where it was misconfigured could be rather involved.
 To simplify debugging and to help fix issues Unity offers **Diagnostic** extension.

 ## Performance considerations

 The Unity container uses reflection for most of its operations.
-It gather information about types and creates pipelines to create these types based on reflected data.
-Validation is performed based on reflected data as well.
+It gathers information about types, creates pipelines to create these types, and verifies everything all based on reflected data.
 Because of that it is rather resource extensive and relatively slow.

-Unity runtime engine, to optimize performance, does not do any runtime validation and only performs absolute minimum checks, just enough to be able to run.
-As result a lot of error conditions are not captured during the design and debug phase.
-To remedy this shortcoming the container exposes **Diagnostic** extension which does thorough examination of registration data and reports any error conditions to the developer.
+To optimize performance, Unity engine does not do any runtime validation and only performs absolute minimum checks, just enough to be able to run.
+As result a lot of irregular conditions might go unnoticed.
+To remedy this, the container exposes **Diagnostic** extension which does thorough examination of all registration data and throws exceptions on any irregularities.

 ## Unity Diagnostic Extension

-**Diagnostic** extension, among other things, validates for the following errors:
+**Diagnostic** extension, among other things, verifies the following conditions:

 * Cyclical references (The famous Stack Overflow Exception)
 * Validity of provided Injection Members